Thom Wall: International Recognition

 In 2014, Wall competed at the Zelta Karlis circus festival in Riga, Latvia.
 He was presented with the "People's Choice" special prize, given to the act found "...most pleasurable to the Latvian people."

 In 2015, Wall was invited to perform at the 3rd annual Festival Universario de Circo, circus festival held at La Universidad Mesoamericana, which is home to the Mexico's traditional circus school, in Puebla, Mexico.
 At the culmination of the festival, he was presented with the Crotalus Scholaris Medal - the highest award the university offers.
 Chancellor Salvador Calva Morales stated that the award was to "indelibly recognize Thomas Wall's work as a juggler."

 In 2017, Wall was invited to teach a fifteen-hour masterclass workshop at the Periplo International Circus Festival in Guadalajara, Mexico.
 He also debuted his new one-man show On the Topic of Juggling at the event.

 In 2019, Wall was invited to the Zelka circus festival in Lublin, Poland to present On the Topic of Juggling at the country's national juggling festival.

 In 2021, Wall was awarded the "Excellence in Education" award by the International Jugglers' Association.

+In 2024, Wall was awarded the "Innovation in Education" award by the American Youth Circus Organization / American Circus Educators.